nodejs/node/doc/api/fs.md

   * `position` {integer|bigint|null} The location where to begin reading data from the file.
 If `null` or `-1`, data will be read from the current file position, and the position will be updated.
-If `position` is a non-negative integer,the current file position will remain unchanged.
+If `position` is a non-negative integer, the current file position will remain unchanged.
     **Default:**: `null`
 * Returns: {Promise} Fulfills upon success with an object with two properties:
   * `bytesRead` {integer} The number of bytes read